PSSA-SDAC/sdac/README.md

 - Academic CV (Research Experience, Publications, Conferences)
 - Developing a GitHub portfolio, GitHub.io
 - Installing IDEs
-- Accessibility: GPT – how to interact, prompt engineer, and code with AI
+- Accessibility: GPT – how to interact and learn to code with AI

 ## Intro & Methods - Sep 12: Recap, Theses, Intro to Stats
 - Recap